 If the map is displaying several overlays then you can move any overlay to the 'top' by turning it off and then turning it back on.

 Remember - only the 'top' overlay is clickable.
 Also the order with which you turn on various overlays can greatly affect the appearance of the map.
 Each time you turn an overlay on it is displayed 'on top' of any overlays that are already on.

 If you have trouble seeing data on the map then you can change the basemap to "All white basemap".
-Another option is to turn on the aerial basemap "ESRI aerial clarity" and also turn on the overlay "ESRI roads and labels".
+Or try one of the aerial basemaps.

 Here are two pages from the GISsurfer website that have links to other interactive recreation maps.
 Each map can display multiple overlay layers of data that are hosted on government GIS servers.